vivekjoshy/openskill.py/docs/source/api/openskill/models/weng_lin/thurstone_mosteller_full/index.rst

       :param teams: A list of teams where each team is a list of :class:`ThurstoneMostellerFullRating` objects.

-      :param ranks: A list of integers where the lower values represent winners.
+      :param ranks: A list of Decimals where the lower values represent winners.

-      :param scores: A list of integers where higher values represent winners.
+      :param scores: A list of Decimals where higher values represent winners.

       :param tau: Additive dynamics parameter that prevents sigma from